from fastcore.test import test_eq, test_failsafepython

 Main implementation

 _run_python is the core sandbox executor.
-It compiles code with SafeTransformer, sets up the restricted globals (builtins, getattr hook, tools), handles the last-expression-as-return-value pattern, captures stdout/stderr, and exports _-suffixed locals back to the caller’s namespace.
+It compiles code with SafeTransformer, sets up the restricted globals (builtins, getattr hook, tools), handles the last-expression-as-return-value pattern, captures stdout/stderr, and exports locals back to the caller’s namespace (unless they’d shadow an existing callable or module; _-suffixed names always export).

 RunPython